 Under the umbrella of Speculative Fiction falls such genres as Fantasy, Science Fiction, and Horror, along with their many subgenres such as Magical Realism, Alternative History, Portal Fiction, and Paranormal.

-Speculative Fiction certainly describes a major branch of genre fiction, but it is not the whole tree.
+While Speculative Fiction describes a major branch of genre fiction, but it is certainly not the whole tree.
 I mentioned Romance Fiction above.
 Crime Fiction is another major branch, into which falls such genres as Mystery, Thriller, and Suspense.
 Some writers expand that list to include Western (for a total of seven by their reckoning, eight by mine).